regebro/prehistoric-python/presentation.rst

 .. note::

     Much better.
 Because less lines means less bugs.

-    If you know that the iterable you are sorting is a list, you can sort it in place with .sort().
-But in other cases you don't know it.
-And sorted() takes any iterable.
-It can be a list, or set or a generator.
-This makes the code more robust.
+And it also is more robust to use sorted(), because sorted() takes any iterable.
+It can be a list, set, generator or like in this case a dictionary. sort() only works on lists.

     Even better would have been if we could use a list comprehension, of course.
 But we can't, because of the print statement.

     Or... can we?